anderssv/executable-json-util/README.md

 - People seems more used to writing tests in Java.
 Yes, you should have automated tests for your CLI.
 - You can create single distributable binary
 - It's cross platform
+- It starts up much faster than I feared. ;)

 You can do it.
 Just write a CLI. ;)